top of page

 17. if someone is a trainer (or trained in NVC) we can expect to be heard with empathy.

-19. all people share the same emotions, rather than the ability to construct emotions.
+19. all people share the same emotions, rather than sharing the same ability to construct emotions.

 20. anger, guilt and shame are less “natural” than other emotions (implying that other emotions are not constructed).